skogsgren/skogsgren.github.io/assets/pages/about.md

 ## ...myself #

 For some reason too restless to write in my native language, it just never clicked for me.
-Maybe it was the remnants of Rimbaud in the collective unconscious--- Wait Rimbaud was French.
+Maybe it was the remnants of Rimbaud in the collective unconscious― wait, Rimbaud was French.
 I'll have to come up with another theory.

 ## ...my writing #